Mid Valley Times: Sanger Herald

 The Sanger Herald was founded by E. P. Dewey, only one year after the establishment of the town of Sanger.
 John Thomas Walton is credited as their first subscriber, as well as the first man to be married in Sanger.

 In 1920 Sanger News was consolidated with the Sanger Herald.

 In 1935 the Herald was selected as one of the 11 most outstanding weekly newspapers in the United States.

 On the 50th anniversary of the publication they put out a 'Golden Jubilee Edition'.
 The Sanger Herald staff took it upon themselves to research the history of their town's name; it had been rumored that a member of the original town survey party was named Sanger and the town adopted the name upon establishment in 1887.
 They consulted the Post Office Department in Washington and contacted Alice B. Sanger, daughter of Joseph Sanger Jr. and found out that Sanger was named after Joseph by a group of railroad officials.
 Joseph Sanger Jr.'s portrait was featured in the Golden Jubilee Edition, marking the first time the citizens of Sanger saw the man their town was named for.

 Glenn and Norma Hage purchased the newspaper from editor and owner Seymour Sterling in 1968.
 The Hages also purchased the Reedley Exponent in 1970.
 They later sold both papers to John McGoff of Sierra Publishing.

+Dinuba Sentinel

+The Dinuba Sentinel was established on Feb.
+18, 1909, and was a legally adjudicated newspaper for the city of Dinuba and the county of Tulare.
+Between April 7, 1919 and February 22, 1921, it was published six days each week.
+The newspaper was also published under the names Dinuba Advocate and Orosi Progress.

 Mid Valley Times

 The Exponent struggled to compete with online news sources, and the decision was made to merge the local newspapers of Reedley, Dinuba, and Sanger to consolidate subscribers and cut costs.
-The merger went into place in July, 2019.
+The merger went into place in July 2019.

-The three papers remain independent only through their separate social media profiles, which take Mid Valley Times articles and distribute them based on interest.
+Since Mineral King Publishing took over the Mid Valley Times in May 2023, the newspaper has expanded its coverage area to include Parlier, Orange Cove, Kingsburg and Selma.
+The former offices of the Sanger Herald, 740 N St., Sanger, CA 93657, now serve as the print shop for Mineral King Publishing, which prints nearly all of the legally adjudicated newspapers in Fresno County.